lornevgreen/CloudBank-V2/README.md

 Complexity

 For strings, this is the grade level of the word.
-K-12 or up to all words (20) For numbers this is the number of numberals to be included.
+K-12 or up to all words (20) For numbers, this is the number of numerals to be included.
 4 will return a number like 3984.
 6 will return a number like 381092
-For Guids, this will return hexadecimal numbers up to the amount.
+For GUIDs, this will return hexadecimal numbers up to the amount.
 3 will return a number like: 4A7.
 5 will return a number like 8FF24.
 Note that GUIDs are not case sensitive.

 lang